 The pituitary gland is regulated by a region of the brain called the hypothalamus, which secretes the neurohormones that stimulate or suppress the release of pituitary hormones.
 Some conditions are not caused by tumors, but by some other dysfunction of the hypothalamus and pituitary.
 These conditions may include:

 - Anterior pituitary failure (hypopituitarism, panhypopituitarism) – when the front (anterior) of the pituitary fails to produce any or adequate amounts of one or more hormones, hypopituitarism results.
 Panhypopituitarism occurs when all hormones are lost.

 - Hyperprolactinemia – when the pituitary secretes excessive amounts of prolactin, sometimes a side-effect when taking certain medications.

 - Diabetes insipidus – when the body produces excessive quantities of urine, the result of the pituitary gland’s inadequate production of antidiuretic hormone (ADH) or vasopressin.

 - Empty sella syndrome – occurs when the area surrounding the pituitary gland fills with cerebrospinal fluid, causing the pituitary gland to be smaller than normal, flattened or absent.

-- Neurosarcoid – results from inflammation in the brain, spinal cord, and other areas of the nervous system
+- Neurosarcoid – results from involvement in the brain, spinal cord, and other areas of the nervous system with sarcoidosis